ArkCase/ark_helm_charts/repo/docs/Resources.md

 The resource allocations may be described either using a classical "requests-limits" map (i.e. [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#resourcerequirements-v1-core)), or using a few variations including an abbreviated string notation that facilitates declaring both requests and limits in a single string.

 The high-level syntax is as follows: `MEMSPEC,CPUSPEC`.
 The elements are positional, so if you only want to produce a CPUSPEC, you must add the leading `,` character (i.e. `,0.5-1.5`).
 If you only wish to provide a MEMSPEC, then you can omit the CPUSPEC outright.
-This is by design as it's anticipated that the resource which tere will be the most interest in capping will be the memory.
+This is by design as it's anticipated that the resource for which there will be the most interest in capping will be the memory.

 Here's a breakdown of what MEMSPEC and CPUSPEC mean, and how to formulate them: